SchneiderPeeps

 Store the sealed jars in the pantry or wherever you store your home preserved food.
 Here are some tips to help you store your home canned food properly.

-An Easy Blackberry Jam Recipe for Canning or Freezing
+An Easy Dewberry Jam Recipe for Canning or Freezing

-This blackberry jam recipe makes a no pectin jam that is flavorful but not as firm as jam made with pectin.
+This dewberry jam recipe makes a no pectin jam that is flavorful but not as firm as jam made with pectin.
 This jam is wonderful on biscuits, pancakes, waffles, and even cheesecake.
+If you don't have dewberries you can substitute blackberries.

 Ingredients